ParkerMedlin/ProdLine-IssueSheets/Update_Notes.md

 # Update Notes

+### 1-25-2022
+ - Resolved formatting problem with issue sheet; it was skipping too many lines before pasting the next "page" into the document.
+Just changed increment for `pasteRowXYZLine` variables from 40 to 39

 ### 1-18-2022
  - cleared out the bom.blend, timetable, and checkoutcounts queries
  - change name of bom.master to bom.Source and made it more specific, like the one in Blend Schedule